michall-m/flame-basics/README.md

 Since MINST is one of the most popular datasets nowadays, it can be downloaded from various sources.
 We decided to download it from [the website of Yan LeCunn][yan lecunn website], the laureat of Turing award for his publication in Machine Learning.

 After downloading these datasets, there are no further needed.
-Specially, we do not need to preprocess these datasets because they are already preprocessed.
+In particular, we do not need to preprocess these datasets because they are already preprocessed.

 ### 3. Execution procedure